takoyaki9n/MaSlackJax/README.md

 # MaSlackJax
-User script to enable mathjax on slack
+User script that enable mathjax on slack